 Self-love is a very special and important concept.
 I don't know about you, but for me, despite so many "positive" talks around, self-love is still work in progress.
 And it is not only because it is relatively new - to be ok with saying "I love myself", but also because there are still many messages around, that contradict this concept.

 One of the things we keep seeing more and more of is people trying to change themselves for the sake of "love" and approval from others.
-I am not only talking about make-up and exercise (losing weight), but even more serious measures like plastic surgery for instance.
+I am not only talking about make-up and exercise (losing weight), but even more serious measures like plastic surgery.

 There are many problems with us changing appearance.
-This constant battle against natural processes in our body, ageing, features that we were born with, that do not reflect beauty standards, represents us constantly fighting against ourselves.
+This constant battle against natural processes in our body, ageing, features that we were born with, that do not reflect beauty standards, proves that we are constantly fighting against ourselves.
 Do you love your reflection?
 How do you usually talk to yourself?
 Do you criticize the way you look a lot?

 Today I looked at the pictures of me from like a year ago, and usually I don't feel comfortable looking at them as I feel like I have changed a lot, and I don't necessarily like these changes.
 However today was different.
 I remembered that despite me looking "perfect" I didn't feel good about myself.
 I didn't see myself the way I do now.
 I tried to look the way other people wanted to see me, and even though I looked beautiful it feels fake to me now.
 Don't get me wrong, I still like getting ready and look good, but I guess I am not trying that hard anymore.
 I have been working hard on self-acceptance, and I feel like this work has changed me, and I am starting to see and feel the result of that work now.

-I think if there was a surgery that could help us feel differently or express our emotions in a different way, many people would do it.
+I think if there was a surgery that could help us feel differently or express our emotions in a different way, many of us would do it.
 There is still a lot of negativity towards those who tend to cry more, for example.
 Crying people are considered to be weak.

 We usually try to suppress those emotions that “feel bad” without trying to understand them or find out what is causing them.
 What we often fail to realize is that emotions deliver a message from our conscious or subconscious mind.
-A message that is incredibly important for us to receive and understand in order to make the right actions.
+A message that is incredibly important for us to receive and understand in order to take proper actions.

 I talk about it a lot in my life and truly believe we as human beings should use our brains to evolve.
-Our place on this planet shouldn't be limited by our old beliefs, traditions and superstitions, but I think that many people today try way too hard to be perfect.
-They also let productivity and success define their self-worth.
+Our place on this planet shouldn't be limited by our old beliefs, traditions and superstitions, but I think that many of us today try way too hard to be perfect.
+We also let productivity and success define our self-worth.
 Many times, if we don't achieve certain things by established time, we end up losing our self-respect and we start beating ourselves up.

 No, I wouldn't say so.
-Almost all messages that we receive on a regular basis sound like we are not good enough, that we lack something, which does contradict everyone's seeming belief that we should love and accept ourselves just as we are.
-Wouldn't it make more sense if we could be totally fine with our unique appearances, bags of fears and weaknesses, and be recognized and celebrated for whatever job we have, if we wanted to create a society that encourages real self-love?
-There is a lot more to it, than sees the eye.
+Almost all messages that we receive on a regular basis sound like we are not good enough, that we lack something, which does contradict everyone's belief that we should love and accept ourselves just as we are.
+Wouldn't it make more sense if we could be totally fine with our unique appearances, fears and weaknesses, and be recognized and celebrated for whatever job we have, if we wanted to create a society that encourages real self-love?

-Self-hate or mental dissatisfaction is one of the key factors for mass production of goods and services in the world.
-If you are good enough, why would you buy things that make you look and feel better?
+Self-hate or mental dissatisfaction are key factors for mass production of goods and services in the world.
+If you are good enough, why would you buy things that make you look and feel "better"?
 If you were happy with who you are and with whatever job you have, wouldn't you spend less money?
-Even when we talk about self-care, it mostly includes spending more money on yourself.
-There is a certain amount of unhappiness that should always be encouraged and protected in order for society to function the way it does today (there is more to this subject, but I will stop here).
+Even when we talk about self-care, it mostly includes spending more money.
+There is a certain amount of unhappiness that should always be encouraged and protected in order for society to function the way it does today.

 Let me tell you, it is hard to love yourself when everything around you screams "You are not good enough."
 You know it, and most likely you can feel it.
 However, if you are reading this blogpost, you are probably aware of your struggles and hopefully don't feel that you are alone in this.
 In order to cultivate self-love, you don't need society to support you.
 You do need mental support and encouragement that every social creature needs though, and that's why communities like Pillows&Trees exist.
 But you don't need us to tell you that you are worthy of love and that we approve of your ways.